olivierfriard/boris_docs/create_new_project.rst

 Behavior types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-2 types of behaviors can be defined.
+**2 types** of behaviors can be defined.
 Double-click on the cell and select the type of behavior:

 - **Point event** behavior when the behavior has **no duration**.
-The behavior will be coded by pressing the defined keyboard key (see below) or by clicking to the corresponding row in the Ethogram table.
+    The behavior will be coded by pressing the defined keyboard key (see below)
+    or by double-clicking to the corresponding row in the Ethogram table.

 - **State event** behavior when the behavior has a **duration**.
-The behavior start and stop will be coded by pressing the defined keyboard key (see below) or by clicking to the corresponding row in the Ethogram table.
-These behaviors **must** have a start event and a stop event.
+    The behavior start and stop will be coded by pressing the defined keyboard key (see below)
+    or by double-clicking to the corresponding row in the Ethogram table.
+    These behaviors **must** have a start event and a stop event otherwise an **UNPAIRED events**
+    warning will be reported when you will close the observation or during an analysis